Accommodation in Singapore

 Condominiums are also immensely popular in Singapore.
 You can either rent them from private landlords or through real estate companies.

 Of course, condos in Singapore can come in different sizes and shapes, as well as locations.
-They generally come equipped with swimming pools, gym facilities, and in some cases, tennis courts.
+They generally come equipped with swimming pools, gym facilities, and, in some cases, tennis courts.

 Because they typically come with great amenities, condos will surprisingly be more expensive than renting out houses in some cases.
-However, it's up to you to decide if the amenities are worth paying extra for than just saving money on a house with no access to these things.
+However, it's up to you to decide if the amenities are worth paying extra for rather than just saving money on a house with no access to these things.

 Cluster houses

-A step above condos is cluster houses.
+A step above condos are cluster houses.
 While it's a private house you can live in, the facilities are communal, which means you have to share them with other cluster houses.
 These houses can either be detached or joined.
 This can be a good option if you don't want to live in an apartment but can't manage to live in a private house on your own.

 Black and Whites